flashbackzoo/TopShelf-Slideshow/README.md

 You can pass .tsSlideshow() some optional settings.
 Here are the defaults...

     $("[data-ui='slideshow']").tsSlideshow({
-        "transition": "slide"
+        "transition": "horizontal"
         , "transitionSpeed": 250
         , "autoAdvance": false
         , "autoAdvanceSpeed": 1000
-        , "loop": true
+        , "loop": false
+        , "scroll": false
     });

 ### transition
 The type of transition to use.
-Values can be "slide" or "fade".
+Values can be "horizontal", "vertical" or "fade".

 ### transitionSpeed
 The speed of the transition animation.